Diarrhea: Sanitation

 Numerous studies have shown that improvements in drinking water and sanitation (WASH) lead to decreased risks of diarrhoea.
 Such improvements might include for example use of water filters, provision of high-quality piped water and sewer connections.

 In institutions, communities, and households, interventions that promote hand washing with soap lead to significant reductions in the incidence of diarrhea.
 The same applies to preventing open defecation at a community-wide level and providing access to improved sanitation.
 This includes use of toilets and implementation of the entire sanitation chain connected to the toilets (collection, transport, disposal or reuse of human excreta).

 There is limited evidence that safe disposal of child or adult feces can prevent diarrheal disease.

 Hand washing

 Basic sanitation techniques can have a profound effect on the transmission of diarrheal disease.
 The implementation of hand washing using soap and water, for example, has been experimentally shown to reduce the incidence of disease by approximately 30–48%.
-Hand washing in developing countries, however, is compromised by poverty as acknowledged by the CDC: "Handwashing is integral to disease prevention in all parts of the world; however, access to soap and water is limited in a number of less developed countries.
+Hand washing in developing countries, however, is compromised by poverty as acknowledged by the Centers for Disease Control and Prevention (CDC): "Handwashing is integral to disease prevention in all parts of the world; however, access to soap and water is limited in a number of less developed countries.
 This lack of access is one of many challenges to proper hygiene in less developed countries."
 Solutions to this barrier require the implementation of educational programs that encourage sanitary behaviours.